Design Operating Characteristics

 minimum, maximum, and expected sample sizes of the three designs.
 We see

-that under both the LFC and the global \(H_0\) the triangular design is expected to
+that under both the LFC and the global

-O’Brien-Fleming has the lowest minimum and maximum but the highest
+patients.
+On the other hand, O’Brien-Fleming has the lowest minimum and

-expected sample size under the LFC of all three designs.
-Under the
+maximum but the highest expected sample size under the LFC of all three

-O’Brien-Fleming designs have expected sample sizes that are very close
+both the Pocock and O’Brien-Fleming designs have expected sample sizes

-to their respective maxima.
+that are very close to their respective maxima.